adrianodelr/nonlinear-systems-intro/README.md

 # Introduction

-This repository contains a Jupyter Notebook that is an extract from [Nonlinear Dynamics and Chaos](https://www.biodyn.ro/course/literatura/Nonlinear_Dynamics_and_Chaos_2018_Steven_H._Strogatz.pdf) — a well-structured book for learning that provides an intuitive introduction to the analysis of nonlinear differential equations from a geometric perspective.
+This repository contains a Jupyter Notebook that is an extract from [Nonlinear Dynamics and Chaos](https://www.biodyn.ro/course/literatura/Nonlinear_Dynamics_and_Chaos_2018_Steven_H._Strogatz.pdf) — a well-structured book for learning, that provides an intuitive introduction to the analysis of nonlinear differential equations from a geometric perspective.

 While preparing for my master's thesis, I used this book to become familiar with the terminology used in the context of data-driven dynamical systems.
 I created this notebook as a detailed cheat sheet, including topics such as the characterization of fixed points and other fundamentals in nonlinear system analysis.
 Additionally, I implemented code in Julia to reproduce some of the graphics from the book and also added visualizations.
 The sections I focused on are ``Part II - 5 Linear systems`` and ``Part II - 6 Phase plane``.